a2stuff/a2d/res/notes/testplan.md

 * File > Quit - verify that there is no crash under ProDOS 8.

-* Run on Laser 128; verify that 800k image files on Floppy Emu show as 3.5" floppy icons.
-* Run on Laser 128, with a Floppy Emu.
-Select a volume icon.
-Special > Eject Disk.
-Verify that the Floppy Emu does not crash.
 * Run on system with realtime clock; verify that time shows in top-right of menu.

 * Open folder with new files.
 Use File > Get Info; verify dates after 1999 show correctly.